elainewskong/elainewskong.github.io/_pages/publications.md

 * **Kong, E.**, Chiu, D.K.W., and Ho, K.K.W.
 (2016).
 Applications of social media in academic library services: A case of the Hong Kong Polytechnic University Library. *International Journal of Systems and Service-Oriented Engineering (IJSSOE), 6*(2), 53-65.
 [LINK](https://doi.org/10.4018/IJSSOE.2016040103)

 * Xue, B., **Kong, E.**, and Chiu, D.K.W.
 Mobile Access, Service Discoverability, and Electronic Resource Use after COVID-19: A Qualitative Study of SOLOMO Services at the University of Hong Kong Libraries. *Serials Review*. (under review)

+* Yang, L., **Kong, E.**, Lam, A.H.C., Chiu, D.K.W.
+LIS Students’ Perceptions and Usage Behaviors of Generative AI: A Qualitative Study Guided by a Novel 8E Instructional Model. *Journal of Librarianship and Information Science*. (under review)

 **Archives, Cultural Heritage, and Information Policy:**